roderickjackson-bradley/socket_io_app/work/w11/d1/02-react-router/react-router.md

 	<img src="https://i.imgur.com/3AuJrAI.png">

-Click the 🌶 when finished.
+Click the 🌶 in Slack when finished.

 ## Adding a `Link` to Change Routes

-React Router comes with a [`<Link>`](https://reacttraining.com/react-router/web/api/Link) component that we must use instead of regular `<a>` tags to allow the user to click to go to different routes.
+React Router comes with a [`<Link>`](https://reacttraining.com/react-router/web/api/Link) component that we must use instead of regular `<a>` tags to allow the user to navigate to different routes by clicking.

 Using a regular `<a>` tag will result in a full-page refresh.